paulc4/my-repo/UsingConcourse.md

 # What is it?

 Concourse is really just a flow definition tool a bit like Spring XD excpet instead of a DSL it uses a YAML description file.
-Yes we have moved on from boring, tedious XML to boring, tedious YAML!
-Although the flow can be visualised once specified in the sexy web GUI, you can't define it that way.
+Although the flow can be visualised, once specified, in the cool web GUI, you can't define it that way.

-I found the documentation was not really clear until you knew what it was trying to explain, so here is a quick overview on how to use Concourse.
+I personally found the documentation was not really clear until you knew what it was trying to explain, so here is a quick overview on how to use Concourse.

 # Getting Started